 For many people, playing a sport is a way to keep healthy, to socialize with peers, and to have fun.
-As the parent of a child with Autism Spectrum Disorder (ASD), you may be interested in having your child play a sport, but you may have concerns about how your child’s diagnosis may impact his or her ability to participate.
-Perhaps your child has motor coordination or attention issues that you worry may interfere, or maybe you are concerned that your child’s social deficits will get in the way of having a positive experience with sports.
+As the parent of a child on the autism spectrum, you may be interested in having your child play a sport, but you may have concerns about how your child’s autism-related symptoms may impact his or her ability to participate.
+Perhaps your child has motor coordination or attention issues that you worry may interfere, or maybe you are concerned that your child’s social difficulties will get in the way of having a positive experience with sports.
 While traditional team sports may not be appropriate for your child, there are other alternatives that can keep your child active and involved.

-Traditional team sports, like soccer and basketball, often are difficult for individuals with ASD.
+Traditional team sports, like soccer and basketball, often are difficult for individuals on the autism spectrum.
 In addition to physical dexterity, they require somewhat developed verbal and non-verbal communication skills.
 For example, soccer and basketball players communicate with one another during the game by verbally speaking with one another, “I’ve got this one,” or “I’m open.”
 Sometimes these same messages are communicated through hand gesture, eye glances, etc. Even young children on traditional sports teams seem to pick up on these unspoken cues and intuit what they’re supposed to be doing.
-However, these subtle communication skills can be difficult for an individual diagnosed with ASD.
+However, these subtle communication skills can be difficult for an individual on the autism spectrum.

-That’s not to say that children with ASD can’t participate successfully in traditional sports.
+That’s not to say that children on the spectrum can’t participate successfully in traditional sports.
 Some do so quite successfully.
 Certainly, if your child has an interest in taking part in a traditional sports team, brainstorm how to support your child in this endeavor, whether it be pre-teaching rules and strategies, introducing your child to coaches and some players prior to the season, or finding a peer buddy on the team to help guide your child.

 If you want your child to take part in group sports but are wary of traditional sports like soccer and basketball, it may be a good idea to start with a sports activity where each member of the team plays independently.
 Some examples are swimming, bowling, track, and tennis (singles).
 Karate and gymnastics are also individual sports that are often done as a group.
 These sports provide an excellent opportunity to stay fit, enjoy the collegiality of a team, and practice following rules.
 Your child may still need accommodations to take part, but the social communication demands may be less stressful than what your child might encounter playing on a traditional sports team.

 You might also consider signing your child up for a team for children with disabilities.
-There are a number of “special” sports associations for children with disabilities, including Special Olympics, Tops Sports, and Challenger programs, to name only a few, and many Y programs and scouting groups offer specialized programs to those with special needs, including ASD.
+There are a number of “special” sports associations for children with disabilities, including Special Olympics, Tops Sports, and Challenger programs, to name only a few, and many Y programs and scouting groups offer specialized programs to those with special needs, including individuals on the autism spectrum.
 Additionally, a physical therapist may be able to work with your child to help him or her develop skills needed for sports, such as running, balancing, etc. Similarly, an occupational therapist can help your child learn how to interact with teammates.

 As children get older, the skills needed to continue to play sports increase.
 Many teams have try-outs and “cut” players.
 If your child has developed a special interest in a particular sport but does not have the requisite skills to continue to play, there are many other opportunities for your child to stay connected, including as team manager, scorekeeper, or a sports writer for the school paper.